ravi19999/Exchange-Rate-Calculator/readme.md

+## Exchange Rate

+Select countries to get the exchange rate for a specific amount

+## Project Specifications

-Display UI with 2 select lists for countries and 2 inputs for amounts.
+- Display UI with 2 select lists for countries and 2 inputs for amounts

-Fetch exchange rates from API (https://api.exchangerate-api.com).
+- Fetch exchange rates from API (https://api.exchangerate-api.com)

-Display the values for both countries.
+- Display the values for both countries

-Update values on amount change.
+- Update values on amount change

-Swap country rates.
+- Swap country rates